 All project-related materials (i.e., abstract, description, timeline, budget) should be blinded.
 Failure to blind materials will disqualify the applicants from the program.

 Applications first will be reviewed by at least two external reviewers; proposals will be subject to blind review.
 After receiving external reviews, the ECP Committee will meet to evaluate the proposals and to make funding decisions.
 Both the external reviews and a panel summary will be provided to the applicant, regardless of award decision.

-In evaluating each proposal, outside reviewers and the panel will evaluate and provide feedback about the intellectual merit of the project using the following criteria:
+In evaluating each proposal, outside reviewers and the panel will evaluate and provide feedback about the intellectual merit and broader impacts of the project using the following criteria:

 1. proposal quality: What is the quality of the proposed project?
 Is it methodologically rigorous?
 Is the method thorough and complete?